 - intense or passionate interest in certain topics

-The criteria also noted that a person with AS has “neurotypical” intelligence and language development, which means that these are similar to those of someone without a developmental condition.
+The criteria also noted that a person with AS has “neurotypical” intelligence and language development, similar to those of someone without a developmental condition.

-AS and ASD are no longer considered different conditions.
-“ASD” is the name for a group of conditions, and AS is one of these.
+AS and autism are no longer considered different conditions.
+ASD is the name for a group of conditions, and AS is one of these.
 A person who might have received an AS diagnosis in the past may now receive a broader diagnosis of ASD.

-Many people who were diagnosed with AS consider this to be a part of their identity.
-There can be an unfair assumption that ASD is a significant disability, and a person who identifies as having AS may wish to avoid the ASD label due to associated stigma.
+Many people with an AS diagnosis consider this part of their identity.
+There can be an assumption that ASD is a significant disability, and a person who identifies as having AS may wish to avoid the ASD label due to associated ableist stigma.